-- 14.9 We are required under Section 9A(1)(f) of the Auditor General Act to call attention to every case in which "a special warrant, made pursuant to the provisions of the Provincial Finance Act, authorized the payment of money."
-The Provincial Finance Act allows the Executive Council to approve a special warrant, when the Legislature is not in session, which authorizes "an expenditure which was not provided for by the Legislature" and "is urgently and immediately required for the public good." - 14.10 A special warrant was approved on August 19, 1999 relating to expenditures for the 1999-2000 fiscal year.
-This warrant was required as the Appropriations Act had not been passed for the 1999-2000 fiscal year prior to the general election.
-The newly-elected government felt that departments might exceed the amounts authorized by Section 27(1) of the Provincial Finance Act prior to the passage of the Appropriations Act.
-Section 6 of the Appropriations Act 1999 approved on November 8, 1999 by the House of Assembly specifically rescinded this special warrant and included any amounts expended pursuant to that warrant in the amounts authorized by the Appropriations Act.
+- 15.12 We are required under Section 9A(1)(f) of the Auditor General Act to call attention to every case in which "a special warrant, made pursuant to the provisions of the Provincial Finance Act, authorized the payment of money."
+The Provincial Finance Act allows the Executive Council to approve a special warrant, when the Legislature is not in session, which authorizes "an expenditure which was not provided for by the Legislature" and "is urgently and immediately required for the public good." - 15.13 There were no special warrants approved for the 2000-01 fiscal year.